governet/governetcore/README.md

 # GovernetCore
 The core of the governet API.

+Provides a spring-boot application which serves election information extracted from Federal Election Commission data sets.

+Provides a library to map FEC data sets to java objects and load them into application memory.

 ## Running governetcore API
 `docker pull danbudris/governetcore && docker run -p 8080:8080 danbudris/governetcore`